 It turns out issue #4 was the pivotal issue of this series so far for three reasons.

 Second, we see Ian's memory confront Nathan in issue #4, and Nathan is legitimately surprised to see him.
 As such, when we learn at the end of this issue that Ian's mind was never fully wiped, it's clear that Ian somehow -- either intentionally or accidentally -- managed to hide behind Nathan's consciousness.
-It's also a question of whether Nyseth is somehow responsible for this subversion, since she only comments on her failure to wipe his mind here.
+It's an open question whether Nyseth is somehow responsible for this subversion, since she only comments on her failure to wipe his mind here.

 Third, the Sword of God recruits Gian, Kestrel's nephew, in issue #4 to blow up the transport, which he does in issue #5.
 I'm not sure why exactly in retrospect.
-It's supposed to be advancing the cause to end the tyranny of human life, so I'm guessing the goal was to prevent the virus from getting fed, which I guess was successful in that its hunger -- and presumably Nathan's Voltron antics -- did set it on the rampage that made them abandon Skyborough.
-I guess that worked in the end, but I'm still not sure what the Sword of God's angle was here.
+It's supposed to advance the cause of ending the tyranny of human life, so I'm guessing the goal was to prevent the virus from getting fed, which I guess was successful in that its hunger -- and presumably Nathan's Voltron antics -- did set it on the rampage and that rampage made Kestrel's people abandon Skyborough.
+I guess it worked to some extent, but I'm still not sure what the Sword of God's angle was here.

-My biggest question here is that Cross tells President Burga that Nathan thinks that the Sword of God has "the other sample."
-I assume that she means of the virus.
-Burga, though, says that she had the other sample destroyed when she took office.
+My biggest question concerns Cross telling President Burga that Nathan thinks that the Sword of God has "the other sample."
+Burga tells Cross that she had the other sample destroyed when she took office.
 I have two question here.
 First, if Burga destroyed the "other" sample, who has the original sample?
 Is that the sample Sword of God has?
 Second, if the Sword of God doesn't have a sample, then why is everyone so afraid of the Sword of God?
 I get that they're trying to destroy humanity, as we see in issue #4-#5 with Gian.
-But, if they don't have a virus sample what threat are they?
+But, if they don't have a virus sample, what threat are they?
 I guess that's what they want Ian to learn from Jenner?

 The best part of this issue is Cross' conflicted feelings about Nathan.
 LeHeup does a great job not making them romantic.
 It's just that she now appreciates what Nathan is sacrificing, going as far as she's been willing to go for the truth.
 Also, Penny finds Pickles so yay!